archiron/quickValidationsNG/README.md

 if you want to make validations (simple ones) without GUI, you can make it with this script.
 See README file for use.

+**05/03/2025** - Add a copyFiles.sh to launch after the validations.
+It copy config files into /afs/cern.ch/work/a/archiron/private/CONFIG/ folder & DQM ROOT files into /afs/cern.ch/work/a/archiron/private/TEST_GITCLONE/quickValidationsNG/DATA/ folder.

 **29/01/2025** - Add a KS check (KS folder) to generate some comparisons pictures with KS.

 **26/11/2024** - add a correction for TProfiles into graphicFunctions.py

 **22/11/2024** - add a correction for Pt1000 & Fake cases.

 **04/11/2024** - add a test for the correct writteness of picture_ext.

 **22/10/2024** - minor bug correction : transfert of globalTag into a check function.

 **17/10/2024** - minor bug correction (tesForDataSetsFile2()). new display for dataset operation.

 **16/10/2024** - reduce the print/check part with new functions.

 **15/10/2024** - add png pictures creation.

 #### First of all you have to create a local area for the work